Britney Spears Snuggles Up To Boyfriend Sam Asghari In Maui

-Britney Spears is currently on vacation with her boyfriend Sam Asghari, and the two look happy to be getting away from the singer’s recent drama.
+Britney Spears is currently on vacation with her boyfriend, Sam Asghari, and the two look happy to be getting away from the singer’s recent drama.

-On Monday night, Britney — who recently lost a conservatorship battle against her father Jamie Spears — revealed that she and Sam had left the world behind and headed to Maui for a romantic getaway.
+On Monday night, Britney — who recently lost a conservatorship battle against her father, Jamie Spears — revealed that she and Sam had headed to Maui for a romantic getaway.

 The couple snuggled up for some adorable selfies to celebrate their vacay.
 In the pics, Britney looked joyful as she struck silly poses alongside her hunky boyfriend.
 She opted for a yellow top with short, ruffled sleeves, which gave fans a peek at her arms.
 The garment also featured a high neckline.
-She accessorized the look with a choker around her neck, a small pair of earrings, and some tinted sunglasses.
+She accessorized the look with a choker around her neck, a pair of small earrings, and some tinted sunglasses.

-Meanwhile, Sam looked to be embracing the island life in a floral shirt.
-The navy blue garb included a collar and buttons in the front, which he left unfastened to show off his bare chest underneath.
+Meanwhile, Sam appeared to be embracing the island life in a floral shirt.
+The navy blue garb included a collar and buttons down the front, which he left unfastened to show off his bare chest underneath.
 He also wore a pair of dark sunglasses.

 In the first photo, Britney hugged Sam closely as she tilted her head to the side and stuck out her tongue while he snapped the selfie with his lips pursed and eyebrows raised.

 The second snap featured the “Toxic” singer standing behind Sam’s shoulder with a huge smile on her face.
-Sam posed with his head tilted back and a slight smirk on his lips.

-In the caption of the photo, Brit hinted that she and Sam were happy to be in Maui.
-She also asked her fans not to mind her messy blond hair, which was thrown back into a ponytail behind her head with a few strands curled wildly around her face.
+In the caption of the post, Brit hinted that she and Sam were happy to be in Maui.
+She also asked fans to ignore her messy blond hair, which was pulled back into a ponytail behind her head with a few strands curled wildly around her face.

 Britney’s 26.8 million followers didn’t hesitate to share their love for the post.
 The snaps garnered more than 443,000 likes within the first 16 hours after they were shared to her feed.
 Her supporters also flooded the comments section with over 5,800 messages.